Oakenmount/calcium-project/README.md

-# Wüstner Lab Calcium analysis tool
+# Wüstner Lab calcium analysis tool

 ## Installation
 The tool requires a few basic Python packages that can be installed with pip or conda.